Identification of vaccine effects when exposure status is unknown: Causal Parameters

 But there is at least one setting in which differences in exposure status would not be expected between treatment groups: a \textit{blinded} RCT, which is the context of many vaccine efficacy studies.
 The following mechanistic assumption formalizes the notion that receiving the vaccine does not exert effects on exposure status $E$.

 \begin{assumption}[No effect on exposure]

 \end{assumption}

-Assumption \eqref{ass: no indirect vaccine effect} guarantees that exposure to the infectious agent is the same, regardless of the treatment that was assigned (i.e., vaccine or placebo).
+Assumption \eqref{ass: no indirect vaccine effect} guarantees that exposure to the infectious agent is the same, regardless of the treatment that was assigned, and, assuming that the intervention on $A$ is well-defined, allows us to write $E = E^{a=0} = E^{a=1} $.

+This assumption can also hold outside of a blinded RCT.
+In particular, exposures that are outside of the individual's control can satisfy Assumption \eqref{ass: no indirect vaccine effect}.
+Such exposures could be consequences of natural or human disasters, such as a flooding after an intense rainfall or radiation from an atomic bombing.

 The DAG in Figure \ref{fig: swigs}b describes the causal structure of a blinded RCT, in which this assumption would be expected to be met, as there is no path $A \rightarrow E$ and therefore no indirect effect of vaccination on the outcome through the path $A \rightarrow E \rightarrow Y$.

 Under assumption \eqref{ass: no indirect vaccine effect}, the contrasts \eqref{eq: naive contrast}-\eqref{eq: cdce} are equal, that is,

 Halloran and Struchiner \cite{halloran1995causal} also advocated contrasts of (counterfactual) outcomes in exposed individuals, under the assumption that "people did not change their behavior after randomization"\cite{halloran1995causal}[Page 147].
 Condition \eqref{ass: no indirect vaccine effect} formalizes when such contrasts are unambiguous causal effects, i.e.\ contrast of outcomes in the same (sub)population of individuals.